 Brian is an original chapter member of California Coalition for Women Prisoners (CCWP) Los Angeles.
 He has spent the past seven years monitoring, challenging and exposing the abusive conditions inside women’s prisons and advocating for the rights of incarcerated people.
 A tireless fundraiser for prison abolition, Brian’s development work has been widely recognized.
 He is a trained publicist and served as a buyer for and creative manager of an internationally recognized fashion business for nearly two decades.
-Brian joined the staff of Californians United for a Responsible Budget (CURB) in January of 2019 and was selected to join the 2019-2020 SVP Systems Change Accelerator cohort of L.A. leaders.
-He represents CURB on the Executive Team of the JusticeLA coalition
+Brian became CURB staff in January of 2019 and was selected to join the 2019-2020 SVP Systems Change Accelerator cohort of L.A. leaders.
+He represents CURB on the Executive Team of the JusticeLA coalition.

 (New York) is the Executive Director of the Correctional Association of New York.
 She has also worked at the Criminal Justice Institute at Harvard Law School, where she was a clinical instructor.